Senior Pre-Existing Condition Travel Insurance - 2020 Review

 - The Importance of the Look Back Period

 Early Purchase of Travel Insurance

-A travel insurere will consider your medical condition 'Pre-Existing' if the condition is:
+A travel insurer considers your medical condition 'Pre-existing' if it is:

 - A New Medical Condition